onefact/underwriting/example-document.typ

 */

 /*
-Label Studio is an open source data labeling platform that we have scaled to train natural language processing models such as #clinicalbert to analyze over five million records with human clinicians annotating text data at a large academic medical center #cite("labelstudio").
+Label Studio is an open source data labeling platform that we have scaled to train natural language processing models such as #clinicalbert to analyze over five million records with human clinicians annotating text data at a large academic medical center @labelstudio.
 Similarly, we have also used this tool to implement a labeling workflow for radiologists and demonstrated super-human performance of the open source computer vision model for detecting pediatric upper extremity fractures @noauthor_childfx_2023.
 */

 /*